pymoc/pymoc/docs/installation.rst

   $ conda install -c anaconda py-moc

-The Hard(er) Way: Building from Source
+The Recommended Way: Building from Source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To install PyMOC from source, you will need to ensure that you have Python3, and the proper versions of numpy_ and scipy_ installed on your system, as for the above managed installation instructions.
+To install PyMOC from source, you will need to ensure that you have Python 2.7 or 3, and the proper versions of numpy_ and scipy_ installed on your system, as for the above managed installation instructions.

 Rather than installing PyMoc via pip or conda, however, you will